Skip to main content

 Which Features Cost the Most to Build?

 A 2025 ProductPlan survey found that 68% of SaaS companies ship features their users never adopt.
-Before budgeting for expensive features, validate that someone will actually use them.
-That said, when you do need them, here's what the priciest features really cost.
+Read that again.
+So before you budget a single dollar for an expensive feature, go confirm someone will actually use the thing.
+Once you've done that and the feature genuinely earns its place, here's what the priciest ones really run.

-Real-time collaboration ($25,000-$50,000): Think Google Docs-style concurrent editing.
-This requires conflict resolution (CRDTs or Operational Transform), WebSocket connections for live cursors, presence indicators, and undo/redo across users.
-Yjs and Liveblocks have reduced this cost significantly — a basic real-time editor using Yjs costs $15-20K vs $40-50K from scratch.
+Real-time collaboration ($25,000-$50,000): Google Docs-style concurrent editing, basically.
+You need conflict resolution (CRDTs or Operational Transform).
+WebSocket connections driving live cursors.
+Presence indicators.
+And undo/redo that somehow stays sane across several people typing at once.
+Yjs and Liveblocks have cut this cost a lot.
+A basic real-time editor on Yjs runs $15-20K, against $40-50K if you insist on building the whole thing from scratch.

-Custom reporting dashboards ($20,000-$40,000): Drag-and-drop chart builders, date range filtering, export to PDF/CSV, scheduled email reports.
-The expensive part isn't rendering charts — Recharts and Apache ECharts handle that.
-It's the query builder that translates visual filters into database queries without allowing SQL injection or returning 10-second queries on large datasets.
+Custom reporting dashboards ($20,000-$40,000): Drag-and-drop chart builders, date-range filtering, export to PDF or CSV, scheduled email reports.
+The expensive part is not drawing the charts.
+Recharts and Apache ECharts already do that for you.
+It's the query builder underneath, the thing that quietly turns a user's visual filters into database queries without opening you up to SQL injection or grinding to a halt the moment someone points it at a big dataset.

-Multi-tenant architecture ($20,000-$35,000): Tenant isolation, data partitioning, per-tenant customization (branding, feature flags), and tenant-aware background jobs.
-Get this wrong and you'll spend more fixing data leaks than you spent building the feature.
+Multi-tenant architecture ($20,000-$35,000): Tenant isolation, data partitioning, per-tenant customization for branding and feature flags, and background jobs that always know which tenant they belong to.
+Get this wrong and you'll burn more money cleaning up data leaks than you ever spent building the thing.
 PostgreSQL row-level security is your best friend here.
+Lean on it early.

 How Much Does SaaS Infrastructure Cost at Scale?

 Andreessen Horowitz's cost of cloud analysis shows that SaaS companies spend 30-50% of revenue on cloud infrastructure once they pass $10M ARR.
-At the early stage, though, your costs should be minimal — if they're not, something's wrong with your architecture.
+Early on, though, your bill should be tiny.
+If it isn't, that's usually a tell that something in your architecture is off.

 1,000-10,000 users: $500-$2,000/month.
-You'll need a load balancer, a second application server, database read replicas for heavy queries, and proper monitoring (Datadog or self-hosted Grafana).
-Background job processing (BullMQ with Redis) becomes necessary for email sends, report generation, and webhook delivery.
+Now you need a load balancer, a second application server, and database read replicas to pull the weight off your heavy queries.
+Real monitoring too, whether that's Datadog or a self-hosted Grafana you babysit yourself.
+And background job processing with BullMQ on Redis stops being optional the moment email sends, report generation, and webhook delivery start piling up on each other.

 10,000-100,000 users: $2,000-$8,000/month.
-Kubernetes or ECS for container orchestration, auto-scaling groups, dedicated database instances, ElasticSearch for search features, and a proper CI/CD pipeline with staging environments.
-This is where you hire your first DevOps engineer — or use a managed platform like Railway or Render to delay that hire.
+Kubernetes or ECS for container orchestration, auto-scaling groups, dedicated database instances, ElasticSearch behind your search bar, and a real CI/CD pipeline with proper staging environments.
+This is the point where most teams bring on their first DevOps engineer.
+Or, if you'd rather hold off, you lean on a managed platform like Railway or Render and push that hire down the road a while.

 The Supabase factor.
-Supabase gives you PostgreSQL, authentication, real-time subscriptions, storage, and edge functions for $25/month (Pro plan).
-For an MVP targeting 5,000 users, Supabase replaces $500-$1,000/month in AWS services.
-We've seen teams cut their first-year infrastructure budget by 40-60% by starting on Supabase and migrating to AWS only when they outgrow it.
+For $25/month on the Pro plan, Supabase hands you PostgreSQL, authentication, real-time subscriptions, storage, and edge functions in one box.
+On an MVP aimed at 5,000 users, that single tool stands in for $500-$1,000/month of AWS services.
+We've watched teams shave 40-60% off their first-year infrastructure budget just by starting on Supabase and only switching to AWS once they had genuinely outgrown it.

 Is In-House or Augmented Team Cheaper for SaaS?

-Augmented team cost (equivalent output): The same 4-person team through staff augmentation runs $180,000-$300,000/year.
-Developers start in 1-2 weeks, not 2-3 months.
-No recruiting fees, no benefits overhead, no equity dilution.
-You manage priorities and sprint planning; the team handles execution.
-Check our staff augmentation services for how this works in practice.
+Dedicated-team cost (equivalent output): that same 4-person team through a build partner runs $180,000-$300,000/year.
+People start in 1-2 weeks, not 2-3 months.
+No recruiting fees.
+No benefits overhead.
+No equity to hand over.
+You set the priorities and run sprint planning, and the team executes against them.
+Our dedicated-team build-partner model works exactly this way in practice.

 Cost CategoryIn-House (US)Staff AugmentationSavings